ethereum-optimism/optimism/docs/op-stack/src/docs/understand/explainer.md

 The launch of the Superchain would merge Optimism Mainnet and other chains into a single unified network of OP Chains (i.e., chains within the Superchain), and mark a major step towards bringing scalable and decentralized compute to the world.
 The goal of this document is to describe the scalability vision, the Superchain concept, and some changes to the OP Stack required to make this vision a reality.

+This is the detailed explanation.
+[Click here for a less technical introduction](https://app.optimism.io/superchain/).

 ::: tip Note

 Today, the Superchain is a concept and in-flight project, not a concrete reality.
 This documentation represents our best current guess as to what the Superchain’s components, features, and roadmap will be.
 Ultimately, its actualization will depend on (and change alongside) contributions from across the entire Optimism Collective.
 We cannot wait to see where it goes.